Scroll down to the bottom of this page if you want to go straight to the true recipe of how to bake fries!

 Fries or Frites?

 And then there’s another question: is it Belgian fries or Belgian frites?
-Fries in French is “frites” (from pommes frites, meaning fried potatoes).
+Fries in French is “frites” (from pommes frites which means fried potatoes).
 In Flemish we call them frieten or “frietjes”.
 The Dutch will also say friet, frites, frietjes or even ‘patat’ which is a very popular word but sounds so awkward to us Belgians.

 How To Bake Fries